nathanmarz/cascalog/README.markdown

 # Limitations

-- talk about limitiations in README... things like (likes ?p ?p) don't work yet, query planner doesn't optimize across rules yet, working on providing a way to order your results, no recursion yet, no negation yet
+1. Predicates like (likes ?p ?p) don't work yet, this will be fixed shortly
+2. Query planner doesn't optimize across subqeries yet
+3. No way to order your results yet
+4. No recursion - I want to see concrete use cases people have for recursion in production first
+5. No negation

 # Acknowledgements

 Cascalog is based off of a very early branch of cascading-clojure project (http://github.com/clj-sys/cascading-clojure).
-Special thanks to Bradford Cross and Mark McGranaghan for their work on that project, particularly with the code that allows Clojure functions to be used within Cascading flows.
+Special thanks to Bradford Cross and Mark McGranaghan for their work on that project.
+Much of that code appears within Cascalog in either its original form or a modified form.